aujoiner/FinalProject/README.md

 # FinalProject

 Okay well my local git references got corrupted somehow and I had to go through and edit the files through github directly to update my work so hopefully everything is correct.
+(Update: fixed them!)

 The "main1" ID: I have an id called "main1" which I have been using to grab and replace web content when the tabs and other buttons are pushed.
 It should replace everything under the hero.